smriti1312/Attendance_Tracker/README.md

 2. Import the Project to your favorite IDE.
 3. Create a python environment.
 4. Install all the packages and libraries.
-5. Run the project using the Command prompt or your IDE Run Button.
+5. Run the main.py file using the Command prompt or your IDE Run Button.
 6. Click the link you got in your terminal and You are all set to go .